 The Utica/Point Pleasant Shale and Ohio

-The Utica Shale, however, is a different story.
-The Utica Shale extends across most of Ohio and ranges in thickness from 87 feet to 350 feet.
+The Utica Shale extends across southeastern Ohio and ranges in thickness from 87 feet to 350 feet.
 The play also appears to have several thick pockets of recoverable oil and natural gas trapped in the reservoir rocks.